AymenBenbellil/dotfiles/README.md

 # Welcome to my dofiles repo
-This is mostly a backup of my dotfiles, but you are more than welcome to use them if you want to.\
+This is mostly a backup of my dotfiles, but you are more than welcome to use them.
 Read the README.md whenever available.

 - Assuming you have git installed, you just have to copy yhe following command: